The flip map and involutions on Khovanov homology: Discussion

+where $\upsilon(C_Y)$ and $C_Y$ are both isomorphic to the reduced Bar-Natan chain complex \cite{WigdersonBarNatan}, and the rest direct summand is chain homotopic to the reduced Khovanov complex, as we mod out the image of multiplication by $H$. \end{proof}

-Another possible direction is to extend Theorem \ref{thm kappa=id} to $\Z$-coefficients, or even $\mathbb{S}$-coefficients in the sense of \cite{lipshitz2014khovanov,hu2016field}.
-It turns out that the flip map is also not the identity map on unlinks for $\Z$-coefficients.
-To this end, the immediate caveat is that the functoriality of the ordinary Khovanov homology only holds up to a global sign (cf. \cite[Remark 3.8]{lipshitz2022mixed}), and so does the rigidity statement in Lemma \ref{lem:rigidity of tangle invariants}.
-This issue can potentially be addressed by adjusting signs of Lee generators \cite{sano2021fixing}, or by incorporating the language of foam evaluations \cite{blanchet2010oriented}.
-The latter approach naturally leads to a similar question to Khovanov--Rozansky $\mathfrak{sl}_N$ homology \cite{khovanov2008matrix,ehrig2018functoriality}.
-We hope to revisit these questions in the future.
+Another direction is to extend Theorem \ref{thm kappa=id} to $\Z$-coefficients.
+It is observed that the flip map is also not the identity map on unlinks for $\Z$-coefficients (cf. \cite[Remark 3.8]{lipshitz2022mixed}).
+However, this observation seems to be a bug instead of a feature of the ordinary Khovanov cobordism maps.
+To correct the signs, it would be better to switch to the language of $\mathfrak{gl}_2$ webs and foams \cite{blanchet2010oriented}, which naturally leads to a similar question to Khovanov--Rozansky $\mathfrak{sl}_N$ homology \cite{khovanov2008matrix,ehrig2018functoriality}.
+We expect the flip map is always identity in this setting, and we plan to explore this in future work.